PD3P/rosenpass.rosenpass-website/content/en/impressum.md

 ---
-title: "Impressum - Terms and Conditions"
+title: "Legal Notice (Impressum) and Privacy Statement"
-linkTitle: "Impressum - Terms and Conditions"
+linkTitle: "Legal Notice (Impressum) and Privacy Statement"
 weight: 70

 type: community
 ---

 {{< blocks/lead color="dark" >}}
-## Impressum / Terms and Conditions
+## Impressum / Legal Notice

 {{< /blocks/lead >}}

 {{< blocks/section  color="light" >}}

-Since this website is hosted in Germany, we are legally bound to provide a so-called "Impressum" with legal information for this website.
-Check the light blue blocks for English content.
+Since Rosenpass e.V. falls under German jurisdiction, the following text will be in German.
+You can find an English summary in the light blue (light mode) or lighter grey (dark mode) blocks.

+Rosenpass e.V. (a German registered association) made this website and here is how to contact us for legal reasons.
 {{< /blocks/section >}}

 {{< blocks/section  color="white">}}

-Impressum

-Angaben gemäß § 5 TMG
+Diese Seite wird betrieben durch den

-Rosenpass e.V.
+#### Rosenpass e.V.
-Postfach 3212
-30032
-Hannover
-Deutschland
-Kontakt:
-Telefon: +49 (0) 1522 916 9045
+Erste Vorsitzende: **Karolin Varner**
+Zweiter Vorsitzender: **Benjamin Lipp**

+Inhaltlich Verantwortlicher gemäß § 18 Abs.
+2 MStV: **Karolin Varner**

+vertreten durch
+**Beata-Konstanze Hubrig**
+Rechtsanwaltskanzlei Hubrig
+Husemannstraße 22
+10435 Berlin

 E-Mail: impressum@rosenpass.eu

-EU-VAT-ID: n/a

-Verbraucherstreitbeilegung
-Wir sind nicht bereit oder verpflichtet, an Streitbeilegungsverfahren vor einer Verbraucherschlichtungsstelle teilzunehmen.
+#### Eintragung im Vereinsregister
+Der Rosenpass e.V. ist im Vereinsregister des **Amtsgerichtes Hannover** unter der Registernummer **VR 20 38 97** eingetragen.

 {{< /blocks/section >}}

-{{< blocks/section  color="light" >}}

-We are neither obliged nor willing to take part in any arbitration procedures as provided by EU regulation on consumer-related question.

-We are a non-commercial Free and Open Source Software project by a group of independent researchers and developers.

-The content of this website is published under a Creative Commons license:
-Attribution-ShareAlike 4.0 International (CC BY-SA 4.0): https://creativecommons.org/licenses/by-sa/4.0/

-{{< /blocks/section >}}

 {{< blocks/lead   color="secondary">}}
-Datenschutzerklärung / Data Protection Policy Statement
+## Datenschutzerklärung / Data Protection Policy
 {{< /blocks/lead >}}

 {{< blocks/section  color="light" >}}

-Our Data Protection Policy (Datenschutzerklärung) is stated hereunto, in German, as Germany is our legal lieu de affaires.
-The German text is legally binding.
-We provide a summary for our English-speaking audience here:
+This is Our Data Protection Policy (Datenschutzerklärung).
+The German text is legally binding, but here's a summary for your convenience.

-You may direct your inquiries regarding your personal data to impressum@rosenpass.eu.
-Please note that, whilst we endeavour to answer all inquries promptly, we are a non-commercial research project.
-This does not affect your right to file a complaint with the responsible Data Protection Autorities.
-We would, however, request that you e-mail us first in case of any complaint or uncertainty so that we may seek to resolve it ourselves.

 We aim at processing as little personal information on our visitors as technically possible.
-We do not use cookie consent tools as we only use technically essential cookies and logs and delete them in due course.
+We don't have a cookie banner since we don't use cookies.

-We have signed an Auftragsverarbeitungsvertrag (Order processing contract according to GDPR) with our hoster and direct our instructions and settings accordingly, as far as this is technically possible.
+We have signed an order processing contract according to GDPR with our hoster.
+They store information that is necessary to provide their services like your type of browser and time of your visit.

 Any third-party services, that would require the user to consent to data sharing, used on this website are clearly marked and do not activate, nor send user data, prior to that consent.
 We welcome any notification of unmarked services and/or behaviours that we have overlooked.

-The responsible contact person for any such inquiries is stated in the Datenschutzerklärung below.

-On this website, we  do link to third-party websites/services whose data protection policies we do not have any control or influence over.
+We link to third-party websites/services whose data protection policies we do not have any control or influence over.
 Please consult their respective data protection statements as appropriate.
 We do not accept any responsibility for content or data usage by external websites linked on this site.

-By using our website, you consent to our Privacy Policy and agree to its terms.
+If you still have concerns about your personal data, please contact us at datenschutz@rosenpass.eu
+We are a research project with limited ressources and can't always reply super fast.
+Please give us a few days before you file a complaint with the responsible Data Protection Autorities!

 {{< /blocks/section >}}

 {{< blocks/section  color="white" >}}

 ## Datenschutzerklärung

+Bei der informatorischen Nutzung unserer Website, also der bloßen Betrachtung ohne eine Registrierung und ohne dass Sie uns anderweitig Informationen mitteilen, verarbeiten wir die personenbezogenen Daten, die Ihr Browser an unseren Server übermittelt.
+Die nachfolgend beschriebenen Daten sind für uns technisch erforderlich, um Ihnen unsere Website anzuzeigen und die Stabilität und Sicherheit zu gewährleisten und müssen daher von uns verarbeitet werden.
+Rechtsgrundlage ist Art.
+6 Abs.
+1 S. 1 lit. f DSGVO.

+- IP-Adresse
+– Datum und Uhrzeit der Anfrage
+– Zeitzonendifferenz zur Greenwich Mean Time (GMT)
+– Inhalt der Anforderung (besuchte Seite)
+– Zugriffsstatus/HTTP-Statuscode
+– jeweils übertragene Datenmenge
+– vorher besuchte Seite
+– Browser
+– Betriebssystem
+– Sprache und Version der Browsersoftware

 ### 1. Datenschutz auf einen Blick
 **Allgemeine Hinweise**